GraphicDThanh/GraphicDThanh.github.io/docs/_posts/2023-03-25-export-docx-in-django.md

 Essentially, I can export a docx file with content in it.

-To begin with, I simply add the content within a paragraphs:
+To begin with, I simply add the content within a paragraph:

 ```python
 # add paragraph for html content